 Following formal training in Fine Art at Goldsmiths, Moseley pursued Environmental Anthropology to deepen her material investigations into the entanglement of ecology, embodiment, and vision.
 This enquiry has evolved through the lens of parenthood, drawing on psychoanalytic perspectives to examine the crisis of attention and identity precipitated by screen-based media.
 She traces a line from the alienation of the cinematic apparatus to the isolating effects of phone culture, reconfiguring the lens as a dominant psychic object for our age: a seductive frame that promises connection, yet operates by structuring and perpetuating a fundamental sense of distance.

-Shuster + Moseley is the London-based practice of Claudia Moseley and Edward Shuster.
+Shuster + Moseley is the UK-based practice of Claudia Moseley and Edward Shuster.
 The duo began their collaboration in 2010 after meeting on a tree-dwelling protest site.
-Their early work, exhibited in squats and interstitial spaces, initiated an ongoing experiential and environmental enquiry into technological mediation of experience.
-Expanding the scope of intervention, they have since created large-scale, site-specific works within sites of hyper-mediacy.
+Their early work, exhibited in squats and interstitial spaces, initiated an ongoing experiential and environmental enquiry into technological mediation.
+Expanding the scope of intervention, they have since created large-scale, site-responsive works within sites of hypermediacy.

 Edward Shuster (b.
 1986) PhD FRSA MRSS ‘The Pharmakology of Light-Time’ (PhD, European Graduate School), Optics, Geometry and Architecture (Farjam Scholarship, Prince's School), Eastern and Western Esoteric Philosophies (SOAS; Exeter University)

 Edward Shuster’s work traces a continuum from Eastern and Western esoteric traditions to contemporary technologies of perception.
 His early research explored graphic forms as psycho-diagrammatic methods within early modern cosmological traditions.
-This foundational interest in how symbolic systems mediate reality led to an investigation of the ontology of light through applied disciplines.
+This foundational interest in how symbolic systems mediate reality led to an investigation of the ontology of light.
 His research in cosmotechnics incorporates a media archaeology that has been deepened through ongoing scientific dialogue, including collaborations with the Institute for Computational Cosmology, neuroscientists, and optical imaging specialists.

-In exploring the architectures of consciousness—informed by sustained phenomenological practice—Shuster has explored how the digital interface compresses perception into states of hypermediacy.
-In his doctoral thesis he analyzed how the “light-time” of instantaneous information induces a crisis of attention and perceptual disorientation, proposing a radical suspension of the logic of interface.
-As philosophical advisor to Dust Identity, Shuster works at the intersection of AI, cryptographic architectures, and symbolic infrastructure—developing systems that aim to interrogate symbolic ecology under conditions of digital dissociation.
+In examining the architectures of consciousness—informed by sustained phenomenological practice—Shuster has explored how the digital interface compresses perception into states of hypermediacy.
+In his doctoral thesis he analysed how the “light-time” of instantaneous information induces a crisis of attention and perceptual disorientation, proposing a radical suspension of the logic of interface.
+This inquiry extends into his manuscript 'The Signature of All Things: From Authentication to Authentic Meaning' (2025) — an investigation into living provenance and the onto-semiotic status of the signature — and the philosophical advisory work it grounds with Dust Identity.

 Official Site: shustermoseley.com/about